hyunwestpark/hyunwestpark/README.md

 Bachelor of Information Technology Management - BE

 ## Projects💻
+Purify: CCTV simulative installation program that helps city architectures to provide a security to the city

 Memoriary: Diary application for elderly people to prevent Alzheimer

 Cryptocurrency Price Prediction using correlation between cryptocurrencies